A Guide to Disability Benefits for Breast Cancer

 What Is The Average Time Off Work With Breast Cancer?

-It's not uncommon for women who have breast cancer to take time off work after they've been diagnosed.
+It's not uncommon for women who have breast cancer to take time off work with breast cancer.
 In fact, according to recent research, most women (almost 6 months on average) take a significant amount of time off work after receiving the diagnosis.

 You have a lot to gain from a successful Social Security disability claim.
 A successful claim wouldn’t just mean consistent financial support for your ailment—it would also grant you the kind of stability that you may have been missing out on for years now.